ulthiel/Champ/Readme.md

 * compute Calogero–Moser families and hyperplanes;
 * compute Calogero–Moser cellular characters (as introduced by [Bonnafé–Rouquier](https://arxiv.org/abs/1708.09764)).

 The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including t≠0 and generic parameters valued in polynomial rings or rational function fields.
 An accompanying database contains many computational results.
-This document contains a complete overview of the functionality with many examples.
+This document gives a complete overview of the functionality with many examples.
 The theory and algorithms are discussed in the following publications:
 * Thiel, U. (2015).
 Champ: a Cherednik algebra Magma package. *LMS J. Comput.
 Math., 18*(1), 266–307. [https://doi.org/10.1112/S1461157015000054](https://doi.org/10.1112/S1461157015000054)
 * Bonnafé, C. & Thiel, U. (2021).
 Calogero–Moser families and cellular characters: computational aspects.

+And some more is in here:

 * Thiel, U. (2014).
 A counter-example to Martino's conjecture about generic Calogero-Moser families. *Algebr.
 Represent.
 Theory, 17*(5), 1323–1348. [https://doi.org/10.1007/s10468-013-9449-4](https://doi.org/10.1007/s10468-013-9449-4)
+* Bellamy, G. & Thiel, U. (2016).
+Cuspidal Calogero-Moser and Lusztig families for Coxeter groups. *J. Algebra, 462*, 197--252. [https://doi.org/10.1016/j.jalgebra.2016.06.003](https://doi.org/10.1016/j.jalgebra.2016.06.003)
 * Thiel, U. (2017).
 Restricted rational Cherednik algebras.
 In: *Representation theory—current trends and perspectives* (pp. 681–745).
 Eur.
 Math.
 Soc., Zürich.
+* Bellamy, G., Schedler, T., & Thiel, U. (2018).
+Hyperplane arrangements associated to symplectic quotient singularities.
+In  *Phenomenological approach to algebraic geometry* (pp. 25–45).
+Polish Acad.
+Sci.
+Inst.
+Math., Warsaw.

+I have written the first few lines of code back in 2010 as a beginning PhD student.
+I didn't expect this to become such a large project and it was going through many iterations.
+I used the name CHAMP for this project from 2013 on.

 ### Acknowledgements